Back to All Case Studies

 Industry Pattern

-• project scope captured in scattered notes
+• Project scope captured in scattered notes across multiple tools and inboxes

 Handoff Failure Diagnostic Signals

-• repeated clarification calls during early project stages
+• Repeated clarification calls during the first week of project execution

-• scope disputes emerging during delivery
+• Scope disputes emerging during delivery that sales did not anticipate

 Client Profile